United States Army Futures and Concepts Command: Transfer to Army Futures Command

+On 1 July 2018, the U.S. Army Futures Command (AFC) was established, consolidating units that performed future development.

-The full transition of authority from TRADOC to AFC took place at Fort Eustis, VA on 7 December 2018, with a reflagging of the Center and repatching of the Commander and CSM.
-Also in December 2018, the center, under Futures Command, was re-designated as U.S. Army Futures and Concepts Center (FCC).
+The transition from TRADOC to AFC took place ceremonially on 7 December 2018, at Fort Eustis, Virginia.
+It saw a reflagging of the center, and repatching of the commander and command sergeant major.
+At that time, ARCIC was redesignated U.S. Army Futures and Concepts Center (FCC).

-The FCC is organized as two directorates and one command:
+The Futures and Concepts Center consisted of: